Bokoffalexander/go_server_connect_postgres/README.md

 # go_server_to_db

-There web server.
+There is a web server.

-It gets url query.
+1.It gets url query.

-It connects to postgres.
+2.It connects to postgres.

-It gives sql query result in browser.
+3.It gives sql query result in browser.

 go to:

 3vb.ru:7007/sql?book_id=1

 Try to change book_id and see.